New Website

 - Go to

-in Cloudflare. - Enter a domain for your Worker to live on (I chose
+Workersin Cloudflare. - Enter a domain for your Worker to live on (I chose

-). - Select your Workers plan (I went with the
+frecency.workers.dev). - Select your Workers plan (I went with the

-tier). - Choose
+Freetier). - Choose

-Create a Worker
+Create a Worker.

 Enter the code for a worker which rewrites headers on responses with

-Content-Type: text/html
+Content-Type: text/html:

 const securityHeaders = {